 - Currency: When was the book published?
 Is it current or out of date for your topic?
 In general, areas in the humanities don’t need up-to-the minute research while areas in the sciences do.
 Has the book been revised or is this a new edition?

 o Tip: This information is located on the back of the title page.

 Articles are found in periodical publications, issued on a regular or "periodic" basis (daily, weekly, monthly, or quarterly).
 These include newspapers, popular magazines, and academic or scholarly journals.
-Scholarly articles are usually the most appropriate source of information for research papers.
+Scholarly articles are usually the most appropriate source of information for academic research.

 Searching for Articles

 Full-text articles are found in two main formats: print and electronic.
 The UB Libraries have vast collections of print journals and also provide electronic access to large numbers of journals through full-text databases.

 If you know the periodical title, volume number and page number for an article of interest, follow the instructions below.

 Search the E-Journals tab by doing a title search for the title of the periodical.
 Do not search for the title of the article.
 Some databases will identify the journal title as " Source ".